MetaMask/metamask-docs/wallet/tutorials/simple-react-dapp-local-state.md

 ---
-title: Create a simple React dapp
+title: Simple React Dapp with Local State
 description: Create a simple React dapp to integrate with MetaMask.
 toc_max_heading_level: 4
 ---

-# Create a simple React dapp
+# Create a Simple React Dapp with Local State

 This tutorial walks you through integrating a simple React dapp with MetaMask.
 You'll use the [Vite](https://v3.vitejs.dev/guide) build tool with React and TypeScript to create